Gattocrucco/lsqfitgp/docs/optim.rst

 Optimization
 ============

-There are three main computational steps when doing a gaussian process fit with :mod:`lsqfitgp`:
+There are three main computational steps when doing a Gaussian process fit with :mod:`lsqfitgp`:

   * Compute the prior covariance matrix using the kernel.
 This is :math:`O((n +